Clariteia/minos-documentation/docs/quickstart/aggregate.md

 #### Delete

-After being explained who to create and update instances, the remaining operation is the deletion one.
-In the `minos` framework it is implemented with a `delete` method, that internally stores a *deletion event* in to the *Repository* so that the persistence is guaranteed.
+After being explained how to create and update instances, the remaining operation is deletion.
+In the `minos` framework it is implemented with a `delete` method, that internally stores a *deletion event* into the *Repository* so that the persistence is guaranteed.
 Then, the *Broker* will publish the *update event* on the `{$AGGREGATE_NAME}Deleted` topic.

 For example, deleting an instance can be done with:
 ```python